Reflexology

 An example of a reflexology chart, demonstrating the areas of the feet that practitioners believe correspond with organs in the "zones" of the body.

-Reflexology, also known as zone therapy, is a complementary medical practice involving the application of pressure to specific points on the feet, ears, and hands.
+Reflexology, also known as zone therapy, is a pseudomedical practice involving the application of pressure to specific points on the feet, ears, and hands.
 This is done using thumb, finger, and hand massage techniques without the use of oil or lotion.
 It is based on a pseudoscientific system of zones and reflex areas that purportedly reflect an image of the body on the feet and hands, with the premise that such work on the feet and hands causes a physical change to the supposedly related areas of the body.

-There is no convincing scientific evidence that reflexology is effective for any medical condition.
+There is no convincing scientific evidence that reflexology is effective for any medical condition, or provides any health benefits.

 Definition

 In a Cochrane Collaboration review, reflexology is defined as follows: "Reflexology is gentle manipulation or pressing on certain parts of the foot to produce an effect elsewhere in the body."

 The Australian Government's Department of Health define reflexology as "a system of applying pressure, usually to the feet, which practitioners believe stimulates energy and releases 'blockages' in specific areas that cause pain or illness."